DIY Upcycled Rainbow Leather Pen Pot

 How to make a colourful Upcycled leather pen pot

-The piece of leather to go around the pot needs to be the same height as the tin can and about 2cm longer than the diameter of the tin can you are going to cover. - Next paint the cut piece of leather with watercolour paints.
-As you first brush the watercolour paint on the leather you will notice that the faux leather appears to repel the paint at first but if you leave it a few seconds the paint will stick to the leather.
+Step 2: Next, paint the cut piece of leather with watercolour paints.
+As you first brush the watercolour paint on the leather, you will notice that the faux leather appears to repel it initially, but if you leave it for a few seconds, it will stick to the leather.

 Rosie (@greenrosielife)